cimrobins/SDG_Homework_3/results/evaluation_report.md

 ### Overall Accuracy

-After training my model on 350 building examples and validating on 75 examples, I achieved the following results on my 75-example test set:
+After training my model on 350 building examples and validating on 75 examples, I tested it on my held-out test set of 75 examples:

 | Metric | Value | Notes |
 |--------|-------|-------|